Solid-state battery

-A solid-state battery is a battery technology that uses solid electrodes and a solid electrolyte, instead of the liquid or polymer gel electrolytes found in lithium-ion or lithium polymer batteries.
+A solid-state battery (SSB) is an electrical battery that uses a solid electrolyte (solectro) to conduct ions between the electrodes, instead of the liquid or gel polymer electrolytes found in conventional batteries.
+Solid-state batteries theoretically offer much higher energy density than the typical lithium-ion or lithium polymer batteries.

-While solid electrolytes were first discovered in the 19th century, several drawbacks have prevented widespread application.
-Developments in the late 20th and early 21st century have caused renewed interest in solid-state battery technologies, especially in the context of electric vehicles, starting in the 2010s.
+While solid electrolytes were first discovered in the 19th century, several problems prevented widespread application.
+Developments in the late 20th and early 21st century generated renewed interest in the technology, especially in the context of electric vehicles.

-Solid-state batteries can provide potential solutions for many problems of liquid Li-ion batteries, such as flammability, limited voltage, unstable solid-electrolyte interphase formation, poor cycling performance and strength.
+Solid-state batteries can use metallic lithium for the anode and oxides or sulfides for the cathode, increasing energy density.
+The solid electrolyte acts as an ideal separator that allows only lithium ions to pass through.
+For that reason, solid-state batteries can potentially solve many problems of currently used liquid electrolyte Li-ion batteries, such as flammability, limited voltage, unstable solid-electrolyte interface formation, poor cycling performance, and strength.

-Materials proposed for use as solid electrolytes in solid-state batteries include ceramics (e.g., oxides, sulfides, phosphates), and solid polymers.
-Solid-state batteries have found use in pacemakers, RFID and wearable devices.
-They are potentially safer, with higher energy densities, but at a much higher cost.
-Challenges to widespread adoption include energy and power density, durability, material costs, sensitivity and stability.
+Materials proposed for use as electrolytes include ceramics (e.g., oxides, sulfides, phosphates), and solid polymers.
+Solid-state batteries are found in pacemakers and in RFID and wearable devices.
+Solid-state batteries are potentially safer, with higher energy densities.
+Challenges to widespread adoption include energy and power density, durability, material costs, sensitivity, and stability.

 History

+Origin

 Between 1831 and 1834, Michael Faraday discovered the solid electrolytes silver sulfide and lead(II) fluoride, which laid the foundation for solid-state ionics.